tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 ## Starting Guest VM

-After binding a device to VFIO, you can use a command line argument (as in the example) for the PCI device to pass through to QEMU and run it in a VM.
+After binding a device to VFIO, you can access the device in a VM.
+To do so, use a command line argument (as in the example) for the PCI device to pass through to QEMU.

 > It does not matter which VFIO node ID was assigned to the device earlier, as long as all the devices with the same VFIO node are passed through, and none of the devices in the same group is left behind.